12urenloop/docs.12urenloop/HARDWARE.md

 The batons contain "Adafruit Feather nRF52 Bluefruit LE - nRF52832" development boards.
 These boards broadcast BLE beacon packets with a configurable power and MAC address.

+See (the repo)[https://github.com/12urenloop/baton_firmware/] for instructions on how to flash the microcontrollers.

 ## Stations

 The stations are Raspberry Pi 4 single-board computers that listen for the packets sent by the batons using their built-in Bluetooth chipset.